livz/livz.github.io/_tips/Multiple-desktops.md

 ## Overview

-Not too many know or use this feature, but having multiple desktops can help organise your work and avoid clutter.
+Not too many people know or use this feature, but having multiple desktops can help organise your work and avoid clutter.

 * To __*view the current desktops*__, simply *swipe the touchpad with three fingers up*, or use **```CTRL (^) + UP```** shortcut:
 ![desktops-show](/assets/images/tips/desktops-show.png)